-- Limited memory.
-Because we investigate the parallelization of large problems, we cannot assume that full matrix panels can be stored in the worker memories and re-used for subsequent updates (as in ScaLAPACK).
-The amount of memory available in each worker is expressed as a given number m_i of buffers, where a buffer can store a square block of matrix elements.
-The size q of these square blocks is chosen so as to harness the power of Level 3 BLAS routines: q = 80 or 100 on most platforms.
+- Centralized data.
+We assume that all matrix files originate from, and must be returned to, the master.
+The master distributes both data and computations to the workers.
+Typically, our approach is useful in the context of speeding up MATLAB or SCILAB clients running on a server (which acts as the master and initial repository of files). - Limited memory.
+Because we investigate the parallelization of large problems, we cannot assume that full matrix panels can be stored in the worker memories and re-used for subsequent updates.
+The amount of memory available in each worker is expressed as a given number of buffers, where a buffer can store a square block of matrix elements.
+These square blocks are chosen so as to harness the power of Level 3 BLAS routines; they are of size 80 or 100 on most platforms.

-We have devised efficient algorithms for resource selection (deciding which workers to enroll) and communication ordering (both for input and result messages), and we report a set of numerical experiments on various platforms at École Normale Supérieure de Lyon and the University of Tennessee.
-However, we point out that in this first version of the report, experiments are limited to homogeneous platforms.
+We have devised efficient algorithms for resource selection (deciding which workers to enroll) and communication ordering (both for input and result messages), and we report a set of MPI experiments conducted on a platform at the University of Tennessee.